History of the Jews in Latvia: German retreat and Soviet re-occupation, 1944

 About 1,000 Latvian Jews survived their internment in concentration camps; most of them refused repatriation and remained in the Displaced Persons camps in Germany, Austria, and Italy.
 Along with the rest of the survivors they eventually settled in new homes, mostly in Israel.
 In Latvia itself, several hundred Jews had managed to survive.
 A public demonstration was held in Riga a few days after its liberation, in which sixty or seventy of the surviving Jews participated.
 Gradually, some of the Jews who had found refuge in the Soviet Union came back.
 Several thousand Latvian Jews had fought in the Soviet army’s Latvian division, the 201st (43rd Guard) and 304th, and many were killed or wounded in battle.

-According to the population census taken in the Soviet Union in 1959, there were 36,592 Jews (17,096 men and 19,496 women; 1.75 percent of the total population) in the Latvian SSR.
+According to the population census taken in the Soviet Union in 1959, there were 36,592 Jews (17,096 men and 19,496 women; 1.75% of the total population) in the Latvian SSR.
 It may be assumed that about 10,000 of them were natives, including Jewish refugees who returned to their former residences from the interior of Russia, while the remainder came from other parts of the Soviet Union.
-About 48 percent of the Jews declared Yiddish as their mother tongue.
+About 48% of the Jews declared Yiddish as their mother tongue.
 The others mainly declared Russian as their language, while only a few hundred described themselves as Latvian-speaking.
 Of the total, 30,267 Jews (5/6) lived in Riga.
 The others lived in Daugavpils and other towns.
 According to private estimates, the Jews of Latvia in 1970 numbered about 50,000.
 The overwhelming majority of them lived in Riga, the capital, which became one of the leading centers of national agitation among the Jews of the Soviet Union.
 Underground religious and Zionist activity resulted in greater suspicion by authorities.